Why & How to Choose the Best No Battery Toys for Kids

 - Energy use – If you use rechargeable batteries, you’re plugging them into a charger and using electricity to restore them to their full energy capacity.
 But as you can imagine, unless you have solar panels, this contributes to air pollution and climate change.

-- Battery waste – Americans go through close to 150,000 tons of battery waste every single year.
+- Battery waste – Americans go through close to 150,000 tons of battery and e-waste every single year.
 Most of these batteries contain heavy metals, many of which are toxic to make and toxic when not properly disposed.
-They can be recycled, which is preferable to sending them to the landfill, but this requires yet more energy.
+Some can be recycled, which is preferable to sending them to the landfill, but this requires yet more energy.

 - Microchip toxins – If it’s battery-powered, it’s likely fitted with at least one microchip.
 The process of creating microchips is incredibly toxic, involving hazardous gases, chemicals, and massive amounts of water.
 It also results in lots of hazardous waste, all of which pollute the environment.